robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 # [Binary Search](/computer-science/algorithms/binary-search)
 ## Examples
+### Find First Position of Element In Sorted Array
 ### Find Target Indices After Sorting Array
 You are given a 0-indexed integer array nums and a target element target.